cfreer/PerfectTeam/reports/weekly_status_report_7.md

 My goal is to continue to update the algorithm and make it more accurate as we change how some of the team lineups work.

 #### Progress and Issues
+I updated the algo to better fit the actual standings.
+I helped facilitate some of the tasks that we still needed to do.
+I gathered images to use for our slideshow and have started to look ahead on to next weeks assignment.

 #### Plans and Goals
+- Write a script for the video
+- Edit video
+- Help with documentation